oasis-tcs/openc2-ap-pac/ap-pac.md

 protocol, and the Consumer acts on the request and responds with status and any other requested information.

+Understanding the security posture of components in a network is a starting point for automation to update and maintain the network's overall security posture.
+[RFC 7632](#rfc7632) defines a set of use cases for endpoint posture assessment, which is initiated by "securely collecting and aggregating configuration and operational data".
+This activity is known as posture attribute collection.
+OpenC2 can provide the means to coordinate the collection of security posture attributes for subsequent evaluation.

 This specification defines an Actuator profile for **Posture Attribute Collection (PAC)**.
 In particular, the specification comprises a set of Actions, Targets and Target Specifiers,